By Michael d’Estries and SkillPointe Editorial Team

 Real Estate Appraiser (Salary: $58,582)

 Real estate appraisers provide an unbiased, objective estimate of the value of a building and the land it resides on.
-This in-demand profession, ideal for those with great interpersonal skills and attention to detail, offers critical assistance for those who own or manage property or invest in real estate or land holdings.
+This in-demand profession, ideal for those with great interpersonal skills and attention to detail, offers critical assistance to those who own or manage property or invest in real estate or land holdings.

 Power Plant Operator (Salary: $84,287)